Formulary Search

 - Tablets

-Initiation by a mental health specialist and stabilisation for at least 3 months before any request to transfer prescribing responsibility.
+Initiation and stabilisation (for a minimum of 1 month) by a specialist with experience in managing BPSD before any request to transfer prescribing responsibility.

 - Tablets